 The Black Hills offers something for everyone, from the historian to the naturalist, as it combines a flavor of the Old West with quaint attractions, rodeos, and outdoor recreation.

 Black Hills Badlands Information Center

 Native American Land Dispute:

-The February Act of 1877 which stripped the Sioux of the Black Hills and permanently established Indian Reservations is still in dispute to this day.
-Controversy results from the fact that the Federal Government purchased the land from the Sioux, but there is no valid record of the transaction.
-The legal battle began in the 1920s, but the initial case wasn’t decided by the Supreme Court until 1980 when the court ruled to support an earlier lower court ruling awarding the Sioux nation $106 million.
-Further complications arose however as the Sioux Tribe argued that same year that they never signed a contract with Arthur Lazarus, who argued the case and had been involved with it since the mid-1950s.
+The February Act of 1877, which stripped the Sioux of the Black Hills and permanently established Indian Reservations, is still disputed today.
+Controversy results from the Federal Government purchasing the land from the Sioux, but there is no valid transaction record.
+The legal battle began in the 1920s, but the Supreme Court didn’t decide the initial case until 1980 when the court ruled to support an earlier lower court ruling awarding the Sioux nation $106 million.
+Further complications arose, however, as the Sioux Tribe argued that same year that they had never signed a contract with Arthur Lazarus, who argued the case and had been involved with it since the mid-1950s.
 The Tribe refused to accept the award from the Supreme Court, saying the court’s decision should be vacated on the grounds the tribe was not represented.

-Legal battles continue with the Tribe wanting the Federal lands of the Black Hills, and money.
-Despite the fact that the award given to them in 1980 still sits in a trust gaining interest, they refuse to accept the outcome of the Supreme Court decision saying it would remove any legal standing they have to the Black Hills.
+Legal battles continue with the Tribe wanting the Federal lands of the Black Hills and money.
+Although the award given to them in 1980 still sits in a trust-gaining interest, they refuse to accept the outcome of the Supreme Court decision saying it would remove any legal standing they have to the Black Hills.

 The issue was revived in 2009 when President Barack Obama stated his support for the tribe’s decision not to take the settlement money for the Black Hills.
 In September 2012, the United Nations, after meeting with several tribes in the U.S., recommended that the United States return lands to some Native Americans, including the Black Hills, to the Sioux.
 The dispute is still unresolved.